.

 Trade and Commerce

 Bajaj two and three wheelers, TVS autos, Hero motorcycles are a common sight on the Liberian roads and are very popular among the Liberians.
-Recently, a retail supply for India’s Sonalika tractors has also started operation in Monrovia.
+A retail supply for India’s Sonalika tractors has also started operation in Monrovia.

 The main items of export from India are food stuff particularly rice, engineering goods, pharmaceuticals products, Ceramic products, two and three wheelers, transport equipment, articles of steel, iron and aluminium, and plastic and rubber products.
-With export value of $126.34 million and $124.71 million, forming around 50% of the total export to Liberia, in year 2020-21 and 2021-22 respectively, rice remained the top commodity of the bilateral trade.
+With export value of $140.54 million forming around 50% of the total export to Liberia in year 2022-23, rice remained the top commodity of the bilateral trade.
 Liberia still offers a huge market to boost India’s exports in all these products.

 Imports from Liberia mainly include animals and vegetable fats and oils, metals scrap, wood and articles of wood and natural rubber.
 The volume of imports from Liberia is low due to its poor domestic production and vast geographical distance between the two countries.